 Guest editor of Best American Poetry of 1996.
 The Wallace Stevens Award, the Academy of American Poets.

-Awarded a National Medal for the Arts, which AR refused, to protest the policies in both political parties that subverted democratic government for the good the people in the interest of corporate capitalist power, and to protest the political subversion of the arts, signified by the recent decision of the House of Representatives to cut funding for the National Endowment for the Arts.
+Awarded a National Medal for the Arts, which AR refused, to protest the policies in both political parties that subverted democratic government for the good of the people in the interest of corporate capitalist power, and to protest the political subversion of the arts, signified by the recent decision of the House of Representatives to cut funding for the National Endowment for the Arts.
 See Rich’s essay “Why I Refused the National Medal for the Arts” in Arts of the Possible (2001), pp. 98-105.

 Midnight Salvage Poems 1995-1998.
 Lifetime Achievement Award, the Lannan Foundation.
 Chancellor, Academy of American Poets, 1999-2001.